-The term Cost doesn't translate into seconds or anything meaningful and is just an arbitrary number used to assign a value representing the resource cost for a plan.
-However, its origin was a benchmark on a desktop computer at Microsoft early in SQL Server's life (probably 7.0).
+The term cost doesn't translate into seconds or anything meaningful; it is just an arbitrary number used to assign a value representing the resource cost for a plan.
+However, its origin was a benchmark on a desktop computer at Microsoft early in SQL Server's life.